derek-pohl/AIstudioToWebServer/README.md

 # AI Studio to Web Server

 A Flask-based web server that provides an OpenAI-compatible API interface for Google's AI Studio.
-This tool automates the process of sending prompts to AI Studio through browser automation, allowing you to use AI Studio models through standard OpenAI compatible API calls.
+This tool automates the process of sending prompts to AI Studio through browser automation, allowing you to use all State of the Art Gemini models through standard OpenAI compatible API calls.

+TLDR; The website aistudio.google.com allows the use of Google's Gemini AI models for free.
+The API, however, is not free.
+While this program is meant to be used for coding tools, the api can be used for any text based input or output, with any conversation history or system prompt.

 ## Features